Judopay/JudoKit-Android/README.md

 ## Android theming

-The judoNative Android SDK provides 3 base Themes for the out-of-the-box UI, which can be used to customize the appearance of the payment form:
+The judo Android SDK provides 3 base Themes for the out of the box UI, which can be used to customize the appearance of the payment form:

   - **Theme.Judo** — Theme with dark background and action bar
   - **Theme.Judo.Light** — Theme with light background and action bar
   - **Theme.Judo.Light.DarkActionBar** — Theme with light background and dark action bar

-Depending on the styles used in your app, you should expand on the most appropriate theme to ensure a seamless user experience.
+Depending on the styles used in your app, you should expand on the most appropriate theme to ensure a seamless user experience:

 ![Screenshot of judo light theme](/samples/screens/android-theme-light.png)
 ![Screenshot of judo light theme](/samples/screens/android-theme-dark.png)